leinadred/Py-PACBuilder/README.md

 (if -o not given, script will generate a name with timestamp)

 # Outlook
-- v (to come - add verbosity of output)
+- Argument '-v' (to come - add verbosity of output)
 - create an example/template file for own json
+- add function to use this